Tackle the months you've just spent hibernating with some good, old-fashioned fun in the great outdoors.

 O’Reilly's Rainforest Retreat

-If you’re after an active challenge oh boy we sure do have the one for you!
-If a 70km ride with a 2.5hour incline does not convince your friends to join you along for the ride let them know that there’s a whole lot of vineyards to stop at along the way.
-In fact, we recommend you end at the O’reilley’s Rainforest Retreat Rooftop Bar—just drink responsibly, of course, you're riding!
-You can either start at the Canungra township or to cut down on km’s begin at Lamington National Park.
+If you’re after an active challenge, we have the one for you!
+If a 70km ride with a 2.5hour incline does not convince your friends to join you along for the ride, let them know that there’s a whole lot of vineyards to stop at along the way.
+In fact, we recommend you end at the O’Reilley’s Rainforest Retreat Rooftop Bar—just drink responsibly.
+You can either start at the Canungra township or cut down on kms by beginning at Lamington National Park.
 Either way, you’ll have an amazing ride.

-A lot like Springbrook, Mount Tambourine offers many different cycling tracks for all fitness levels.
+A lot like Springbrook, Mount Tambourine offers many of the Gold Coast's best bike tracks for all fitness levels.
 One that we recommend attacking with your active friends is the 43-kilometre round loop of the mountain.
-Get ready for a serious leg burn in the climb, starting at the Canungra township stop for a tasting among the mountain’s vineyards, and once you get to the top browse through the antique stores, treat yourself to some sweets and a cuppa, ‘cause it’s all downhill from there.
+Get ready for a serious leg burn in the climb, starting at the Canungra township and then once you get to the top, rewarding yourself with a browse through the antique stores, some sweets and a cuppa, because it’s all downhill from there.

 For The More Experienced